martincartledge/martins-blog-deprecated-/content/blog/pointers-json-marshal-and-unmarshal-in-go/index.md

 err := json.Unmarshal(byteString, &people)
 ```

-This is where it gets interesting. notice that we are assigning only one return value? that is because `json.Unmarshal()` takes two arguments, the _value_ you would like to _Unmarshal_ or _decode_, and a _pointer_ (address in memory) of the variable you would like to assign the _Unmarshalled_ data to.
+This is where it gets interesting.
+Notice that we are assigning only one return value?
+That is because `json.Unmarshal()` takes two arguments, the _value_ you would like to _Unmarshal_ or _decode_, and a _pointer_ (address in memory) of the variable you would like to assign the _Unmarshalled_ data to.

 ```go
 if err != nil {